ObamaComp – The New 24-Hour Coverage

 - There would be a Federal Insurance Office

-I could write another 100 questions at least on how would 24hour coverage and the nationalization of Workers Comp would function.
+I could write another 100 questions at least on how 24-hour coverage and the nationalization of Workers Comp would function.
 As I have posted in every one of these blogs on ObamaComp, this is an analysis only, not a political statement.
 I wanted companies and people to start thinking about how this would affect them.

 ©J&L Risk Management Inc Copyright Notice